 Nearly 89 percent of Florida college and university faculty members that have given to federal candidates in the past two years have donated to Democrats, according to an analysis by The College Fix.

 Faculty members at seven of Florida’s largest universities gave nearly $1.1 million to Democratic federal candidates during the current election cycle, while Republican candidates only collected $133,000, according to Federal Elections Commission data collected from employees who named their employer.
+The data include lecturers, faculty, professors, administrators, librarians and other employees.

 Of those contributions, Democratic presidential nominee Joe Biden collected $283,299, while Republican Donald Trump raised only $51,240, or just over 13 percent of the total given to presidential candidates.